Community Health Connectors (CHC)

-Piloted in 2015 as a collaboration between Catholic Charities, Community Partnership for Families, and APSARA, 6 CHCs now serve 130 clients annually.
+The CHC program is a collaboration between Catholic Charities Diocese of Stockton, Community Partnership for Families, and APSARA, 6 CHCs now serve 130+ clients annually.
 In 2019, participants improved exercise and healthy eating habits, improved diabetes and hypertension management, and reduced the number of hospitalizations and ER visits.
 APSARA is working with community organizations and agencies throughout San Joaquin County to integrate community health workers as a core part of health care delivery.

 San Joaquin Treatment & Education for Everyone on Teeth and Health (SJ TEETH)

 Founded in 2017, SJ TEETH is a collaboration between San Joaquin County and 17 other agencies to provide oral healthcare and case management to youth ages 0-20.
 APSARA provides culturally competent outreach and engagement to families, translation and transportation for dentist appointments, and education to ensure the best possible oral healthcare.
 After serving 150 youth in the programs 2017 pilot, SJ TEETH serves 250 Southeast Asian youth annually.